ebin-alex/ebin-ale/README.md

 - 🌱 I’m currently learning **For azure fundamentals exam (AZ-900)**

-- 👨‍💻 All of my projects are available at [ebinalex.ml](ebinalex.ml)
+- 👨‍💻 All of my projects are available at [ebinalex.tech](ebinalex.tech)

 - 📫 How to reach me **me@ebinalex.tech**